alem-platform/sprint-sql/story01/hello-sql/README.md

 1. **Accessing the Prefilled Databases:**

-   - The prefilled SQLite database files for each story are available on GitHub.
+   - The prefilled SQLite database files for each story are available **[here](https://github.com/alem-platform/sprint-sql/blob/master/assets)**
-   - Visit the repository to download the database files

 2. **Download the Database Files:**

-   - Navigate to the specific database file you need (e.g., `story02.db`).
+   - Navigate to the specific database file you need (e.g., `week01.db`).
    - Click on the file and then click the **Download** button to save it to your local machine.
    - Save the database file in the directory where you will be working on your SQL tasks.